urevent360-byte/urevent360-plus/src/docs/data-contracts.md

     // This is the key rule to break the "can't check if admin" circular dependency. match /admins/{uid} {
         allow read: if request.auth != null && request.auth.uid == uid;
-        allow write: if false; // Block client-side writes to admin roles for security.
+        // Block client-side writes to admin roles for security.
+Manually edit roles in Firebase Console. allow write: if false;
     }

     // Users can read and write their own user profile.